FIRST IMPRESSIONS BY A VISITING TOURIST

 THE VILLAGES - TEGUISE

-Much has been said about the holiday centres of Lanzarote, but only cursory mention has so far been made of the other side of life on the island - the villages of the local inhabitants.
-But the villages deserve at least a little more attention because from the perspective of a tourist, they do add considerably to the aesthetic appeal of the countryside.
+Much has been said about the holiday resorts of Lanzarote, but only cursory mention has so far been made of the other side of life on the island - the villages of the local inhabitants.
+But the villages deserve at least a little more attention because from the perspective of a tourist, they do add considerably to the aesthetic appeal of the countryside and the island.

 In truth almost every settlement on Lanzarote could be described as a village - even the capital, Arrecife, only has a population of little over 50,000, and once one gets away from the coast where the tourists are, it is like travelling back to a simpler age.

-One could spend a pleasant hour or two wandering around one of these villages just watching the locals go about their business to see how life was lived in the days before the tourist influx first began.
-And for the visitor it completes the picture of the real Lanzarote which I have been trying to paint, a Lanzarote so different from the world of the resort hotel.
+One could spend a pleasant hour or two wandering around one of these villages just watching the locals go about their business, and seeing how life was lived in the days before the tourist influx first began.
+And for the visitor it completes the picture of the real Lanzarote which I have been trying to paint, a Lanzarote which is so different from the world of the resort hotel.

 The Church of Nuestra Señora de Guadalupe in Teguise is said to be the oldest on the island, dating back to the 16th century, though much renovated since